Mirie it is while sumer ilast: Words

+sorrow and dement and waste away.

 Melody

 Transliteration of surviving original

 The original is incomplete and, in parts, unclear.
 What follows is one attempt to bring the existing manuscript into modern notation.
 Regarding this reconstruction, its author says this:

 Some note values are best guesses, since some shapes are indistinct and, because the handwriting is inconsistent, it is unclear whether some lines are marks on the page or part of the note.
 These marks have been taken as part of the note.
 Bar lines represent the end of a line in the original manuscript and rests represent holes in the page where notes are missing.
 Longs are written as crotchets and breves as quavers.
 Quavers are written single or grouped according to whether they are single or grouped in the original notation.

 Reconstruction

-Here is one scholarly reconstruction of the full tune based on the above transliteration:
+Here is one scholarly reconstruction of the full tune by the same scholar who wrote the above transliteration, but with a lot more adjustments based on the other works in the manuscript and medieval music theory, among other things: